-A federal appeals court on Friday invalidated a Michigan ballot initiative that barred racial preferences in admissions at state colleges and universities.
+A full federal appeals court has set aside a panel decision that struck down a Michigan ballot measure that bars racial preferences in admissions in state colleges and universities.